home-assistant/architecture/adr/0011-discovery-requires-unique-id.md

 unique id during discovery.

 All existing integrations with discoverable config flows should be reviewed for possible ways to improve identification during discovery.
 A whitelist could be developed to allow existing integrations to remain functional under new requirements.

-If a unique id can sometimes not be available such as older devices lack identifiers in zeroconf/ssdp/etc then the device should be prevented from being shown to user.
+If an unique id can sometimes not be available such as older devices that lack unique identifiers in zeroconf/ssdp/api/etc then the config entry should not be shown to user.

 ## Decision